sateffen/nodgine/README.md

 # DEPRECATED #

 The nodgine is deprecated, you should not use it anymore.
-I'll replace the nodgine with some other, smaller, more specialized helpers to create your own webservers with node.
+Maybe, I don't think so, I'll rewrite the main idea, but there are ExpressJS and Restify, both are doing a great job, so I don't think, that there is the need for another framework like this.

 # Installation #